Chronology

 July 19–September 24, 1978

 Visits Los Angeles.
-Sees the Robert Gore Rifkind collection of German Expressionist graphic art.
+Sees the Robert Gore Rifkind collection of German Expressionist graphic art.62Barron 1982, p.
+64

 November 12–26, 1978

 Invited by Anand Sarabhai to visit his home in Ahmedabad, India, designed by Le Corbusier for Anand’s mother, Manorama Sarabhai.
-There, makes several textile works on canvas and Mirrors in sandstone and marble.
+Makes textile works and paints Mirrors reliefs in sandstone.
 Prepares teakwood blocks for Goldfish Bowl, Lamp and Picture and Pitcher but is unable to print them because blocks are warped.
-Prints them the following spring after Tyler Graphics fixes them.
+Prints them in 1981 after Tyler Graphics fixes them.

 1979